AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription.md

-                    "consumedStorage": "N/A",  // Consumed storage capacity; not applicable here "expirationDate": "02/04/2026",  // Date when the subscription expires "change": "N/A"  // Information on changes; not applicable here }
+                    "consumedStorage": "N/A",  // Consumed storage capacity; not applicable here "expirationDate": "02/04/2026",  // Date when the subscription expires "change": "N/A"  // Information on changes; not applicable here "source": "AvePoint subscription" // The source of the subscription "paymentType": "Prepaid" // The payment type of the subscription "subscriptionName": "N/A" // The subscription name; not applicable here "package": "N/A" // The package of the subscription; not applicable here "contractEndDate": "N/A" // The contract end date; not applicable here }
             ]
         },